California Non-Resident Tuition Exemption

 Instructions for completing and submitting the AB 540 form

-1. Download and complete the California Non-Resident Tuition Exemption ( AB 540) using the button below.
+1. Complete the online California Non-Resident Tuition Exemption ( AB 540) request form using the button below.

 RESOURCES